AS-FA-2025-001 AI + Finance

 Inferential Claims

-AI-identified aha patterns can generate consistent alpha over time.
+AI-identified aha patterns can generate consistent risk-adjusted alpha over multi-year periods if continuously updated and validated.

 Conceptually plausible